 Galway knows how to have a good night out.
 Head to Quay Street/Latin Quarter and West End.
 There are actually too many great bars to know where to start listing them but you’ll find the one that’s right for you, or find one with a nice trad session on.
 Maybe head to Tigh Neachtains and if the weather is right grab a seat outside, a pint of Guinness (or a mug of tea and a bag of crisps) and watch the world go by.
 Or see some of Ireland’s best bands and musicians in the Roisin Dubh.
 Check out Oslo in Salthill or The Salthouse in town for brilliant craft beers.
 The benefit of Galway venues is they’re often more intimate than the places you might catch the same acts in bigger city spots and it adds to how special Galway always feels.
 Galway’s a big student city too and NUIG’s student union often post upcoming events in the city on their page here, if you want to check in for tips of what’s hot closer to the time.

 Some great spots include Ard Bia down at Nimmo’s Pier is fabulous food with views overlooking the rapid flowing Corrib.
 For something more casual and equally satisfying, get yourself some Fish and chips in McDonagh’s on Quay St.

 Take Something Home

-If you want a genuine Galway souvenir perhaps you might pop into Thomas Dillion’s jewellers @ top of Quay St which is home to the famous Claddagh ring and they also have a little museum in back of shop.
+If you want a genuine Galway souvenir perhaps you might pop into Thomas Dillion’s jewelers @ top of Quay St which is home to the famous Claddagh ring and they also have a little museum in the back of a shop.

 Making Friends in Galway